Have you heard of a Media Release Agreement?

 Here’s an example of such a lawsuit, which could have been easily avoided with a Media Release Agreement.

-I don’t want to scare you, but over the last 10 years, I have seen my share of lawsuits representing my clients in a variety of legal disputes:
+I don’t want to scare you, but over the last 10 years, I have seen my share of lawsuits representing my clients in various legal disputes.

-- Ask yourself, would you want your photo or video to be used by anyone without getting your permission first?
+- Would you want your photo or video to be used by anyone without getting your permission first?

 - Would you want your intellectual property to be exploited by others?

-Remember getting consent or permission from the other person prior to using their personal intellectual property is the best way to avoid these legal issues, especially when it’s so easy and affordable to use a Media Release Agreement.
+Remember it’s best to get consent or permission from the other person before you use their personal intellectual property to avoid these legal issues.

-Media Release Agreement Template (Written By a Business Lawyer and Six-Figure Blogger)
+Media Release Agreement Template (Written By a Business Lawyer)

-As a business lawyer, I have worked with thousands of business owners in the online and offline space, and I understand the legal issues they face.
+As a business lawyer, I have worked with thousands of business owners online and offline, and I know the legal issues they face.

-That’s why I’ve created a Media Release Agreement template for business owners like you.
+That’s why I created my Media Release Agreement template for business owners like you.

-Just plug in your basic business information in the template as instructed and you can begin using the template instantly!
+Just plug in your basic business information in the template as instructed, and you can begin using your new Media Release Agreement instantly!

 Take a look at what other entrepreneurs like you are saying about my legal templates here.